 Photo credit: Flickr – dmytrok

-From the bay of Ajaccio to the Sanguinaires Islands – from where the sun blazes into the sea with delight at dusk – to the majestic Calanques de Piana and the picturesque village of Porto, you will be literally charmed, bewitched by the beauty indecent landscapes.
-Of course, the peak of tourists in summer could make more than one grumble – including the Corsicans themselves – but the west coast is really worth seeing.
-To stay in Ajaccio or by walking along the coast, several accommodation solutions: hotels, room homestay, campsites, or why not even a night under the stars on a beach (without tent, wild camping is prohibited).
+From the bay of Ajaccio to the Sanguinaires Archipelago – from where the sun delightfully blazes into the sea at dusk – to the majestic Calanques de Piana and the picturesque village of Porto, you will be literally charmed, bewitched by the beauty of the west coast’s jaw-dropping landscapes.
+Of course, the crowds of tourists in summer are bound to annoy a few – including the Corsicans themselves – but the west coast is really worth seeing.
+To stay in Ajaccio or in some place along the coast, several accommodation options are available: hotels, homestay rooms, campsites, or why not a night under the stars on the beach (without a tent, wild camping is prohibited).

-The advantage of Corsican beaches is that even in summer, you can be alone and quiet by going early in the morning until the sun becomes unbearable: around 11 o’clock.
-We loved the Sagone beach, ideal for swimming in clear, calm waters and snorkeling.
-Further north, the Calanques de Piana – by the path of Capo d’Orto – are to remain smug, not to be missed.
+The advantage of Corsican beaches is that even in summer, you can be on your own and enjoy peace and quiet, provided you go there early in the morning and leave before the heat becomes unbearable, around 11 o’clock.
+The Sagone beach is our personal favourite: ideal for swimming in clear, calm waters, and snorkeling.
+Further north, the Calanques de Piana – via the Capo d’Orto path – are simply breathtaking, and definitely not to be missed.

 Photo credit: Flickr – Sheila Bandini

-Calvi, with its citadel, its popular terraces, its beach, its pine forests and its port attract all forms of tourists.
+A popular tourist destination, Calvi is known for its citadel, its lively terraces, its sandy beach, its pine groves, and its port.
 A small garden of Eden where life is good.
-Come and stay in Calvi to enjoy the charms of its port and its multiple fishing boats alongside luxurious yachts.
-The most beautiful places do not escape the great fortunes … Calvi has a good atmosphere where you can meander in peace in its labyrinth of streets without forgetting the cathedral Saint Jean-Baptiste.
-To get away from the tourists, try the trip to Corbara and Pigna, they are two small villages very charming to visit.
+Come and stay in Calvi to enjoy the charms of its port where fishing boats rub shoulders with luxurious yachts.
+Of course, such a beautiful place is bound to attract the well-heeled… Take to the time to immerse yourself in Calvi’s laid-back atmosphere, wander along through its maze of streets, and don’t forget to visit the cathedral Saint Jean-Baptiste.
+To get away from the tourists, try the trip to Corbara and Pigna, two very charming small villages that are definitely worth a visit.

 Bonifacio, Porto-Vecchio and the south of Corsica